TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				- after testing or experiencing an incident, adjust response and recovery plans based on lessons learnt. this ensures the plan remains effective and up to date with current needs
 			- *Categories*- Category Identifier
 				- **Incident Management**- RS.MA
+					- establishes formal incident response procdeures and respnsibilities
+					- includes playbooks, escalation paths, authoriy levels and legal considerations
 				- **Incident Analysis**- RS.AN
+					- focuses on understanding the scope and root caseuf of the incident
+					- includes forencis,c impact assessment and determining threat origin
 				- **Incident Response Reporting and Communication**- RS.CO
+					- covers internal and external communications furing and after the incideitn
+					- includes communication with executives, regulatros, third parties and customers
 				- **Incident Mitigation**- RS.MI
+					- defines how to contain, neutralise and recover from an incident
+					- includes isolating infected systems, revoking access and resotring backups
 		- **Recover (RC)**-
 			- restore operations
 			- plan for resilience and the timely restoration of capabilities and services after an incident